 Solar for All Renters Policy: In order to qualify for Solar for All, the renter must meet income eligibility requirements, regardless of the property-owner’s income status.
 If the property owner is income eligible, but the renter is not income eligible, then the property does not qualify for Solar for All based on DOEE’s Solar for All Renters Policy.

 Rent increases: The property owner shall agree not to raise the rent of the participating Solar for All tenant unit because of the Solar for All solar energy installation or Solar for All benefit.
 The tenant must be notified of this provision.
-This limitation applies to all cases unless the property receives a utility allowance from HUD, in which case the rent automatically increases when utility bills decrease.
-In these cases, the SFA Recruiter and property owner must develop a DOEE-approved plan to pass the savings and benefits onto the residents.
+This limitation applies to all cases.

 LIHEAP Benefits: The SFA Recruiter shall disclose to Solar for All participants that, as a result of signing up for Solar for All, they may be subject to an adjusted LIHEAP benefit.
 This requirement applies only to Solar for All participants that receive an ongoing direct monetary benefit from Solar for All (e.g. an electric bill credit, regular checks, etc.).